yast/yast-storage-ng/doc/btrfs_in_partitioner.md

 As already mentioned, this is not so different from the capabilities already offered by LVM or software RAIDs.
-It basically refers to the ability of Btrfs of distributing its data and metadata over several block filesystems.
+It basically refers to the ability of Btrfs of distributing its data and metadata over several block devices.
 That can be done in several modes (for both the data and the metadata, that can be configured separately): single, dup, raid0, raid1, raid10, raid5 and raid6.